Achyut2009/Achyut2009/README.md

 - **Changing the Future of DevOps and Backend forever**

-- 🌱 I’m currently learning **React Native + Flutter and Dart, GraphQL, and working on RESTFUL API's**
+- 🌱 I’m currently learning **Linux OS, GraphQL, and working on RESTFUL API's**

 - 💬 Ask me anything about **React, Typescript, git, Python, REST API'S**